 Cordwalles Preparatory School was founded by Bishop Samuel Baines in 1912 as a direct result of Michaelhouse moving from Pietermaritzburg to Balgowan and needing a Preparatory School of its own to ensure its future enrolment.

-In March 1911, the Bishop of Natal, Rev. FS Baines and the Board of Governors of Michaelhouse decided that it was very important for Michaelhouse to have a preparatory school of its own, so that there would be a steady stream of boys of the correct age to enter Michaelhouse.
-At that time, Michaelhouse itself was very small, with only 59 pupils, so was unable to make funds available to open a new school.
+In March 1911, the Bishop of Natal, Reverend FS Baines and the Board of Governors of Michaelhouse decided that it was very important for Michaelhouse to have a Preparatory School of its own, so that there would be a steady stream of boys of the correct age to enter Michaelhouse.
+At that time, Michaelhouse itself was very small, with only 59 pupils, and was therefore unable to make funds available to open a new school.

 Bishop Baines dedicated himself to the task of finding suitable property.
-One day while walking down Chapel Street, he looked up towards Town Hill and saw a house on the hill.
-He remembered that he had visited the house years before so set off on a voyage of exploration up a mountain foot path from Chapel Street.
-Bishop Baines bought the house and other benefactors, including Mr Harry Butcher, purchased large grounds around the house for school playing fields.
-The house and grounds were loaned to the school for a total of six years, a very generous act which enabled the school to become established.
+One day whilst walking down Chapel Street, he looked up towards Town Hill and saw a house on the hill.
+He remembered that he had visited the house years before, so set off on a voyage of exploration up a mountain foot path from Chapel Street.
+Bishop Baines bought the house and other benefactors, including Mr Harry Butcher, purchased large grounds around the house to be used for school playing fields.
+The house and grounds were loaned to the school for a total of six years, a very generous act, which enabled the school to become established.